• Skip to primary navigation

 Once the malasadas are cool enough to handle, pipe the ube halaya in the center of the malasadas and roll it into the sugar.
 Repeat the process with the remaining malasadas:

-filled the fried dough balls with ube halaya in the center and coated with sugar
+fried dough balls filled with ube halaya, coated in sugar

 Serve and enjoy a sweet and delicious dessert or snack!